eburghar/rconfd/README.md

 `rconfd` takes its instructions from one or several json files laying inside a directory (`-d` argument).

 Each configuration declares one or several jsonnet template files which in turn generate one or several configuration files.
-Here is a simple `test.json` file declaring one template.
+Here is a simple `test.json` file declaring one template, and using 3 different secrets backend, using 2 different http methods (`GET` by default, and `POST`).

 ```json
 {